krish-21/iStock/README.md

 ### Problem Statement

 Finance is the most important economic sector in Hong Kong.
-Understanding finance in quintessential to all Hong Kongers.
+Understanding finance in quintessential to for evryone in  Hong Kong.

 Finance is broadly divided into 3 primary areas :